-Admission decisions are determined by the Graduate Programs in Education Program Committee following the application deadline.
-In the case of the Master of Counselling program, admission is determined by the Graduate Programs in Education Program Committee, on the recommendation of the Master of Counselling Selection Committee.
-Members of the Committee base admission decisions on all the available information.
+Admission is determined by the Graduate Programs in Education Program Committee, on the recommendation of the Selection Committee, following the application deadline.
+Members of the Committee base admission decisions on all the available information submitted by or on behalf of the applicant.